freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 ### What Employers Want

 Flash forward a decade.
 I have now been on both sides of the table.
-Interviewing hiring managers as a developer, and interviewing developers as a hiring manager.
+I've been interviewed by hiring managers as a developer.
+I've interviewed developers as a hiring manager.

 I've spent many hours on calls with developers who are in the middle of the job search.
 Some of them have applied to hundreds of jobs and gotten only a few "call-backs" for job interviews.